frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ![]({{ site.baseurl }}/assets/images/recursive-memo.jpg)
 *Flowchart 2 - Recursive Fibonacci nth algorithm with memoization*

+From Flowchart 2, we can derive the following Python code:

 ```python
 # Criação do dicionário memo
 memo = {}